 - on-call time.

-We will address on-duty and off-duty waiting time now and on-call waiting time in the next installment of our FLSA – Hours Worked series.
+We address on-duty waiting time and off-duty waiting time in this article and on-call waiting time in our article Fair Labor Standards Act – When on-call time is recognized as hours worked.

-Examples of on-duty waiting time that should be counted as hours worked include a messenger waiting for his or her next assignment, a warehouse worker waiting for a truck to arrive, factory workers waiting for machinery to be fixed, and a firemen waiting for an emergency call.
+Examples of on-duty waiting time that should be counted as hours worked include a messenger waiting for his or her next assignment, a warehouse worker or truck driver waiting for a truck to arrive, factory workers waiting for machinery to be fixed, and firemen waiting for emergency alarms calls.
 Each of these examples represents a situation where the hallmarks of on-duty waiting time are present: the employee

 - is not engaged in the work for which they were hired;